Trevor-george1/alx-pre_course/README.md

 My first readme
-I am changing the content of this file
+I am changing the content of this file(Updated)